 Wormwood - Artemesia absinthium.
 Year round.
 European native medicinal, famous for its use in the beverage Absinthe and for its bitter qualities.
 Perennial, drought tolerant plant with silver foliage that develops into a 3-4' bush.
 Super easy to grow.

 Yarrow - Achillea millefolium.
 Year round.
 Native to most places in the world, and used medicinally wherever it grows.
 Clumping perennial has white flowers in spring and summer.
 Excellent for attracting beneficial insects to your garden.
 Leaves and flowers are edible and medicinal.
 Full sun, average soils.
-The yarrow that we sell is from seed collected locally, our native type.
+The yarrow that we sell is from wild-type seed collected locally and propagated here on our farm.

 Symphytum officinalis.
 This is the true comfrey, grown from seed